OC Transpo: Fleet

 Ottawa's public transport network primarily relies on 18.5m (60ft) long articulated buses.
 They are considered the workhorses of the system, and can carry up to 110 people.
 The city also uses double decker Alexander Dennis Enviro500 MMC buses, which have similar overall capacity to the articulated buses, but with much more seating.
-The city also has a slightly smaller fleet of lower capacity regular buses, which are 12.5m (40ft) long.
-All buses are low floor as of 2011, and have two or three sets of doors.
+The city also has a fleet of lower capacity regular buses, which are 12.5m (40ft) long.
+All buses have two or three sets of doors.